jslowik123/recipe_server/legal/en/imprint_content_en.md

 ## Special Notes Regarding the App

 ### TikTok Integration
-Resimply uses publicly available TikTok APIs to process TikTok video URLs.
-This app has no official connection to TikTok Ltd. or ByteDance Ltd. TikTok is a trademark of TikTok Ltd.
+Resimply extracts information from publicly accessible TikTok videos.
+This app has no official connection to TikTok Ltd. or ByteDance Ltd. and does not use officially certified APIs.
+TikTok is a trademark of TikTok Ltd.

+**Important Notice:** The app's functionality depends on the public availability of TikTok content.
+Changes to the TikTok platform may affect the app's functionality.

 ### AI-Generated Content
 The app uses artificial intelligence to extract recipe information from TikTok videos.
 Despite careful programming, I cannot guarantee the completeness and accuracy of the extracted recipe data.
 Users are themselves responsible for verifying the safety and accuracy of the recipes.